brikyland/briky-smart-contract/docs/Contracts/common/interfaces/IGovernanceHub.md

-# Solidity API

-## IGovernanceHub
+# IGovernanceHub

 Interface for contract `GovernanceHub`.

 The `GovernanceHub` contract facilitates voting among holders of an asset from governor contracts to decide on proposals that affects the asset.

+{% hint style="info" %}
-_With client-side support, accounts can propose by submitting a full proper context to the server-side and forwarding only its checksum to the contract as the UUID of the new proposal.
+With client-side support, accounts can propose by submitting a full proper context to the server-side and forwarding only its checksum to the contract as the UUID of the new proposal.
 Authorized executives will later verify the feasibility of the proposal within a given expiration to either admit or disqualify it accordingly.
 During this process, the full context is uploaded to a public database (e.g., IPFS), and the link is submitted to be the URI of proposal context.
 This approach protects the database from external attacks as well as ensures proposals remain validatable and user-oriented.

+{% endhint %}

+{% hint style="info" %}
 Implementation involves server-side support.

+{% endhint %}

+{% hint style="info" %}
 ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### FeeUpdate
+## FeeUpdate

 ```solidity
 event FeeUpdate(uint256 newValue)